matihost/monorepo/k8s/istio/README.md

 # Deploys Istio on Minikube
 # Assumes current kubecontext points to Minikube
 make deploy-on-minikube

+# Deploys Istio on GKE with standalone NEGs for external provisioning
+# Assumes current kubecontext points to GKE cluster and gcloud context to project where GKE cluster is deployed
+make deploy-on-gke-neg

 # Deploys Istio on GKE
 # Assumes current kubecontext points to GKE cluster and gcloud context to project where GKE cluster is deployed